xsunyerb/codinginterview/01_SlidingWindow/README.md

 }
 ```

-*Time complexity*: Since for every element of the input array, we are calculating the sum of its next ‘K’ elements, the time complexity of the above algorithm will be O(N∗K)O(N*K)O(N∗K) where ‘N’ is the number of elements in the input array.
+*Time complexity*: Since for every element of the input array, we are calculating the sum of its next ‘K’ elements, the time complexity of the above algorithm will be O(N∗K) where ‘N’ is the number of elements in the input array.

 Can we find a better solution?
 Do you see any inefficiency in the above approach?